-Net sales related to NSP Russia, Central and Eastern Europe markets were\$38.6 million for the year ended December 31, 2018, compared to \$32.2 million for 2017, an increase of 19.9 percent.
-The functional currency for these markets is the US Dollar which results in little to no effect from foreign currency fluctuations.
+Net sales related to Europe were \$62.5 million for the year ended December 31, 2019, compared to \$56.3 million for 2018, an increase of 11.0 percent.
+The functional currency for many of these markets is the US Dollar which reduces the effect from foreign currency fluctuations.
+Fluctuations in foreign exchange rates had a \$1.4 million unfavorable impact on net sales for the year ended December 31, 2019.
 Net sales increased primarily as a result of the relative stabilization of Russian ruble against the U.S. dollar and product promotions that have improved distributor engagement.
-Active independent Managers within NSP Russia, Central and Eastern Europe totaled approximately 3,500 and 3,200 as of December 31, 2018 and 2017, respectively.
-Active independent Distributors and customers within NSP Russia, Central and Eastern Europe totaled approximately 75,400 and 68,600 as of December 31, 2018 and 2017, respectively.
+Active independent Managers within Europe totaled approximately 4,800 and 4,000 as of December 31, 2019, and 2018, respectively.
+Active independent Distributors and customers within Europe totaled approximately 99,700 and 83,800 as of December 31, 2019